-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Memorandum and Articles of Association of the Registrant 3.2 Form of Amended and Restated Memorandum and Articles of Association of the Registrant 4.1 Specimen Certificate for Ordinary Shares 5.1 Opinion of Campbells LLP regarding the validity of the Ordinary Shares being registered 8.1 Opinion of Campbells LLP regarding certain Cayman Islands tax matters (included in Exhibit 5.1) 8.2 Opinion of Jingtian & Gongcheng regarding certain PRC tax matters (included in Exhibit 99.2) 10.1 Form of Indemnification Agreement between the Registrant and its directors and executive officers 10.2† Form of Employment Agreement between the Registrant and its executive officers 21.1 List of subsidiaries of the Registrant 23.1 Consent of Wei, Wei & Co., LLP 23.2 Consent of Campbells LLP (included in Exhibit 5.1) 23.4 Consent of Jingtian & Gongcheng (included in Exhibit 99.2) 24.1 Power of Attorney (included in the signature page) 99.1 Code of Business Conduct and Ethics of the registrant 99.2 Opinion of Jingtian & Gongcheng regarding certain PRC law matters 99.3 Consent of Frost & Sullivan 99.4 Consent of Independent Director nominee Lufeng Cheng 99.5 Consent of Independent Director nominee Jingping Sun 99.6 Consent of Independent Director nominee Qiusheng Huang 107 Filing Fee Table
+Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Memorandum and Articles of Association of the Registrant 3.2 Form of Amended and Restated Memorandum and Articles of Association of the Registrant 4.1 Specimen Certificate for Ordinary Shares 4.2 Form of Representative's Warrants 5.1 Opinion of Campbells LLP regarding the validity of the Ordinary Shares being registered 8.1 Opinion of Campbells LLP regarding certain Cayman Islands tax matters (included in Exhibit 5.1) 8.2 Opinion of Jingtian & Gongcheng regarding certain PRC tax matters (included in Exhibit 99.2) 10.1† Form of Employment Agreement between the Registrant and its executive officers 10.2 Form of Independent Director Offer Letter between the Registrant and its independent directors 10.3 Form of Indemnification Agreement between the Registrant and its directors and executive officers 21.1 List of subsidiaries of the Registrant 23.1 Consent of Wei, Wei & Co., LLP 23.2 Consent of Campbells LLP (included in Exhibit 5.1) 23.4 Consent of Jingtian & Gongcheng (included in Exhibit 99.2) 24.1 Power of Attorney (included in the signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Opinion of Jingtian & Gongcheng regarding certain PRC law matters 99.3 Consent of Frost & Sullivan 99.4 Consent of Independent Director nominee Lufeng Cheng 99.5 Consent of Independent Director nominee Jingping Sun 99.6 Consent of Independent Director nominee Qiusheng Huang 99.7 Representations under Item 8.A.4 of Form 20-F 99.8 Letter of Undertaking from our CEO and Chairman 107 Filing Fee Table

-^{} To be filed by amendment.
+\ To be filed by amendment.